desihub/gpu_specter/README.md

 git fetch
 git checkout hackathon
 ```

 This is the hackathon branch.
-You may want to create your own branch based on the hackathon branch if you plan to submit changes:
+You may want to create your own branch based on
+the hackathon branch if you plan to submit changes:

 ```
 git branch <yourbranch>
 git checkout <yourbranch>
 ```

-Now that you are ready with your development directory/branch, let's get a GPU node and get started:
+Now that you are ready with your development directory/branch, let's get a GPU
+node and get started:

-`module load esslurm python cuda/10.1.243`
+`module load esslurm python cuda`

-Cuda must be version 10.1 to be compatible with the latest release of CuPy (also 10.1)
+Cuda and CuPy versions must be compatible (in this case, both are 10.2)

 `salloc -C gpu -N 1 -t 60 -c 10 --gres=gpu:1 -A m1759`